albirar/albirar-communications/providers/javamail/src/site/markdown/index.md

 This provider are "discovered" by default if SpringBoot *autoconfiguration* is enabled.

-Also, if *autoconfiguration* is dissabled, you should to use the annotation `cat.albirar.communications.providers.email.javamail.configuration.AutoconfigureJavamailEmailProvider` in your configuration class:
+Also, if *autoconfiguration* is dissabled, you should to use the annotation `cat.albirar.communications.core.core.providers.email.javamail.configuration.AutoconfigureJavamailEmailProvider` in your configuration class:

 ```java
 @Configuration